morgangiraud/leniax/README.md

 - 500k element searched
 - 4k potential creatures (as defined by the heuristics)
 - ~1000 SLPs
-- ~200 unique creatures after classification
+- ~202 unique creatures after classification

 ### I want to know more
-Look into the TODO file to follow the research and check issues associated with this repository.
+I'm glad you do!
+Check the issues to see what we are working on and join our community: https://discord.gg/4TFNnCkJta

 ## Research